Large values of cusp forms on GL(n): Statement of results

 \end{prop}

-We expect the bound \eqref{bad-upper} to be very far from the truth.
-See Remark \ref{rem:upper3} for a discussion of why we have limited the scope of the above Proposition to $\GL_3$.

-We now turn to a refinement of Theorem \ref{th:gln} for $\GL_3$.
+We now turn to a refinement of Theorem \ref{th:gln} for $\PGL_3$.
 As was mentioned at the end of \S\ref{intro:Whit}, despite the surprising large exponent $c(n)$ for large $n$, the proof of Theorem \ref{th:gln} does not take into account possible singularities of the underlying oscillatory integrals of Whittaker functions.
-Let $\Lambda$ be the Lagrangian submanifold associated to a self-dual spherical Whittaker function on $S_3$.
-In this setting, the following theorem allows us to improve the lower bound of Theorem \ref{th:gln} for $n=3$ by the singularity index of $A_3$-type degeneracies.
+We consider again the Lagrangian submanifold $\Lambda$ associated to a self-dual spherical Whittaker function for $n=3$.